 She is now the Managing Director and a loving step-mother and mother of 3 boys with another child on the way.
 "Cultivate is something well beyond that original dream and will continue to develop and be responsive to the needs of our young people in Canterbury".

 Sarah joined Cultivate in November 2020 as Sales & Produce Coordinator and manages the logistics of getting all those lovely fresh veggies into your hands.
+Since October 2021 she is also occupying the General Manager position, covering for Fiona while she is on maternity leave.
 Sarah has worked in the non-profit sector for 10+ years, and specifically working with organics and community food projects for nine of those.

 Her most recent job before Cultivate was in London for another community-focused veggie box scheme doing very similar things!
 She's now pleased to be back in Aotearoa and is enjoying the opportunity to put her skills and experience to use in her home town.